debunking the "all-natural” industry

 dated 27/02/2025

-we’ve seen this play out in every conceivable form: the woman who justifies, who forgives, who explains away cruelty as complexity, who frames disregard as a challenge to overcome rather than a warning to be heeded. i have witnessed the rationalization of humiliation time & time again both in my personal life & outside of my own circles, and i’m tired of it. tired of hearing that it’s my place to stand by & to ‘let it happen,’ tired of the refrain that it’s not my role, not my right, not my responsibility to speak, to act. i am told by people constantly: ‘this is just how it is. this is the way of things.’ but who is ‘it’? who defines ‘how it is’? what justification is there to keep perpetuating this violence?
+we’ve seen this play out in every conceivable form: the woman who justifies, who forgives, who explains away cruelty as complexity, who frames disregard as a challenge to overcome rather than a warning to be heeded. i have witnessed the rationalization of humiliation time & time again both in my personal life & outside of my own circles, and i’m tired of it. tired of hearing that it’s my place to stand by & to ‘let it happen,’ tired of the refrain that it’s not my role, not my right, not my responsibility to speak, to act. i am told by people constantly: ‘this is just how it is. this is the way of things’. but who is ‘it’? who defines ‘how it is’? what justification is there to keep perpetuating this abuse?

-i refuse to accept this as ‘just how it is.’ the narrative has been dictated for too long, and i am done listening to the hollow excuse that it is not my place to demand better. it is not my place to stand idly by, it is not my place to excuse injustice under the guise of understanding, and it is not my place to wait for a change that will never happen. because silence, in the face of cruelty, is complicity, and i refuse to be complicit in a lie.
+i refuse to accept this as ‘just how it is’. the narrative has been dictated for too long, and i am done listening to the hollow excuse that it is not my place to demand better. it is not my place to stand idly by, it is not my place to excuse injustice under the guise of understanding, and it is not my place to wait for a change that will never happen. because silence, in the face of cruelty, is complicity, and i refuse to be complicit in a lie.

 this is the ideological residue of generations of social conditioning that have taught women that true love is earned through what they can withstand rather than what they deserve. the woman who stays is enacting a script older than any modern discourse on agency and autonomy, and yet there is no reward at the end of this endurance. no coronation, no triumphant reveal of a changed man, newly grateful, newly kind, newly aware of the depth of the love he has received.